-Moving up from a clear liquid diet to a full liquid diet it’s not that glamorous, I’m not going to lie.
-However, it is one more step towards your recovery and a healthier life style.
+However, moving up from a clear liquid diet to a full liquid diet is not that glamorous, I’m not going to lie.
+Regardless, it is one more step towards your recovery and a healthier lifestyle.

-Approved and Disapproved Foods During Bariatric Liquid Diet Chart
+Approved and Disapproved Foods During Bariatric Full Liquid Diet Chart

 |Approved Choices||Avoid These|

 Cooked cereals made & thinned with 1% milk or soy milk:

 *Do not count as a meal/snack